 In its simplest form, Maker Faire creates opportunities for conversations with Makers.
 Tech enthusiasts, crafters, educators, tinkerers, hobbyists, engineers, science clubs, authors, artists, students, and entrepreneurs all come together to show their projects and to talk about what they have learned.
 It is a community-based learning event that inspires everyone to become a maker, and connect with people and projects in their local community.
 Yet, Maker Faire is a “fair” — fun, engaging, and exciting.

 It is a special experience, but the fundamental design of the event is one that can be reproduced almost anywhere.
 Thus we have built a Mini Maker Faire licensing program where interested organizations and individuals can apply to organize a Mini Maker Faire in their own communities.
-In 2012 there were 56 Mini Maker Faires around the world; in 2013 we may come close to doubling that number.
+In 2013 there were 100 Maker Faires around the world; in 2014 it looks like we will hit 135.

 To organize a Mini Maker Faire, you must apply for and receive a license.
 Before applying, please take the time to read through Vision, Planning, Process, Guidelines and Resources carefully.
 We sincerely look forward to learning more about your maker community, and helping you to celebrate and nurture it.